junleyan/junleyan.github.io/essays/typescript.md

 ## What I Think So Far

-So far, I am loving Typescripts.
-Because TypeScript is a strongly-typed language with type restrictions unlike Javascript, I find development to be more smoother as I dont have to back and fore to check what the functions returns since I can just read it from the IDE suggestion popup, making collaberation much more efficient.
+So far, I’m loving TypeScript.
+As a strongly-typed language, TypeScript offers clear type restrictions that make development smoother.
+Unlike JavaScript, where you often need to check function returns manually, TypeScript's IDE suggestions provide immediate feedback.
+From a software engineering perspective, TypeScript enhances collaboration by eliminating the need to guess return types or sift through comments.
+The return type is explicitly stated in the function header, allowing developers to quickly understand what a function returns and reducing the risk of bugs caused by incorrect types.